Digital Realty Trust, Inc. (DLR) — Fair Value Analysis

 How does FairCurve calculate DLR's fair value?

-FairCurve calculates DLR's fair value by running Monte Carlo simulations across thousands of forward-looking scenarios, modeling potential outcomes for key financial drivers to derive a probabilistic fair value range.
+FairCurve calculates DLR's fair value by running Monte Carlo simulations over thousands of forward-looking scenarios, analyzing various fundamental inputs to derive a probabilistic fair value range.

 How can I track DLR's fair value as it changes?

-You can add DLR to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuation whenever new earnings or significant fundamental data are released.
+You can add DLR to a free FairCurve watchlist to receive daily fair-value updates and instantly see its re-valuation whenever new earnings or other significant fundamentals are released.